tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 You might think: _"But what if my talk is very visual?
 How can a blind person experience what I'm presenting?"_.
 The answer is **imagination**.

 Think about reading a book.
 You get no visual content, only text.
-But if the text describes what you should imagine, then you just visualize it.
+But if the text describes well what you should imagine, then you just **visualize** it, without actually seeing it.

 ---

-Describing in words all your visual content has huge benefits:
+Describing in words all your visual content brings additional benefits:

 - **Detailed descriptions can be transformed into live captions** at the conference, so hearing impaired people can also benefit from them.
 - **Live captions can be used in transcripts** on the recorded videos, so everybody around the world can benefit from them as well.